-- 6.1.1 This chapter outlines the Environmental Impact Assessment (EIA) approach undertaken for the Proposed Scheme in accordance with DMRB and other relevant guidance. - 6.1.2 The DMRB Stage 2 assessments were subject to non-statutory consultation via the A9 Dualling Environmental Steering Group (ESG), including feedback on a range of issues that the Consultation Authorities required further information on through the DMRB Stage 3 assessment. - 6.1.3 Following DMRB Stage 2, a route-wide Scoping Report was produced covering A9 Dualling Projects across the South, Central and Northern sections.
-The Scoping Report confirmed that baseline information presented at DMRB Stage 2 would be further developed, as well as outlining the DMRB Stage 3 assessment approaches for each topic. - 6.1.4 Note that Chapter 4 above explained that the Dalwhinnie Junction layout was changed during DMRB Stage 3 to a compact form grade separated junction layout, and that the staggered diamond layout (DMRB Stage 2 Option 27) was removed from further consideration.
+- 6.1.1 This chapter outlines the Environmental Impact Assessment (EIA) approach undertaken for the Proposed Scheme in accordance with DMRB and other relevant guidance. - 6.1.2 DMRB Stage 2 assessments were subject to non-statutory consultation via the A9 Dualling Environmental Steering Group (ESG), including feedback on a range of issues that the Consultation Authorities required further information on through this EIA process. - 6.1.3 Following DMRB Stage 2, a route-wide Scoping Report was produced covering A9 Dualling Projects across the South, Central and Northern sections.
+The Scoping Report confirmed that baseline information presented at DMRB Stage 2 would be further developed, as well as outlining the DMRB Stage 3 assessment approaches for each topic.